Size15 inches (38 cm)

-- Chick diet is almost entirely fish, while adult diet is more varied.
+- Chicks’ diets are almost entirely fish, while adult diet is more varied.

 - Forages over waters close to breeding colonies, unless iced over.

-- May capture and hold multiple small fish crosswise in bill to bring to chicks – often carrying 5 to 20 fish at a time, but may carry up to 60 fish at once.
-Adult eats its own food while foraging under water.
+- May capture and hold multiple small fish crosswise in the bill to bring to chicks – often carrying 5 to 20 fish at a time, but may carry up to 60 fish at once.
+Adults eat their own food while foraging underwater.

 - Northern Pacific along the coast of Japan to Northeast Asia and from Southern California to Alaska.

-- During breeding season, found along sea coasts, rocky cliffs and offshore islands.
+- During the breeding season, found along sea coasts, rocky cliffs and offshore islands.